hanabi/hanabi.github.io/misc/announcement-backlog.md

 **The Pink Fake Prompt & The Pink Fake Finesse** (by Jeff)

 - This convention only applies to variants with a pink suit.
-- First, see the section on the *[Pink Play Clue Lie](#the-pink-play-clue-lie-with-a-mismatched-play-clue-that-touches-other-cards)*.
+- First, see the section on the Pink Play Clue Lie.
 - In the *Pink Play Clue Lie*, *Pink Promise* is violated when giving a *Play Clue* to a playable pink card.
 However, no special actions need to be taken from anyone else on the team, because the lie will automatically resolve when the card is played.
 - In some special situations, it is possible to give a *Pink Play Clue Lie* that will **not** resolve automatically.
 In this situation, the next player must play a card to "fix" the lie.
 - For example, in a 3-player game: